 Everything that your customer experiences through your brand is considered a touchpoint.
 That can happen through customer service, your website, your social media, customer events, giveaways, your packaging, office space, store or restaurant, and employee attitudes.

 A common mistake of companies is focusing heavily on one touchpoint, like customer service or packaging, and dismissing some of the other crucial touchpoints like how the website structures content, or getting the most out of the right online promotional tools.

 Think about the last time you were on a website with slow loading speed.
 Or a time that you tagged a company in a tweet and didn’t get a response?

 Both of those times, you experienced a brand.

 A poor customer experience can do much more damage than a positive experience can do good for your brand.

 Take time to lay out the land.
-Outline the various channels that are you using to interact with your clients.
-If your website isn’t serving them like they could, it’s probably time for a refresh.
+Outline the various channels that you are using to interact with your clients.
+If your website isn’t serving them as it could, it’s probably time for a refresh.
 If you aren’t using social media to interact with your clients, you’re missing an opportunity to create an experience.

 Once you know where your company is touching your clients, you can start personalizing those experiences.

 Elevate every step of your buyer’s journey by helping your customers experience and fall in love with your brand.